 If possible rest the steaks at room temperature for about 1 hour allowing the steaks to come to room temperature.
 It is best to apply salt and pepper at the start of the resting period.
 Just before starting to grill is OK if you skip the rest, or you forgot.
-Use a coarse salt and pepper.
+Use coarse salt and pepper.
 I used my 7:2:2 which is kosher salt: pepper: garlic

 Preheat your grill to as hot as it will go.
 Clean and oil well.
 Do not just olive oil here due to the low smoke point.
 Place on the grill over direct heat.
+Closed lid.

 Grill for five minutes on the first side.
 If you want crossed grill marks, you should rotate the meat 90 degrees after the first 2 1/2 minutes.
 Flip at 5 minutes.

 Grill for approximately three additional minutes for rare, about 4 minutes for medium-rare and 5 minutes for medium.
-Your timing will vary a little so as always, check the internal temperature.
-Also, your temperature will rise a few degrees during the post cooking rest so cook to 3-4 degrees less.
+Your timing will vary a little so as always check the internal temperature.
+Also, your temperature will rise a few degrees during the post-cooking rest so cook to 3-4 degrees less.

 Allow to rest for 10 minutes before serving.
-Lightly tent with foil.